jverhoeven/pyzmqrpc/readme.md

 # Introduction
 This Python package adds basic Remote Procedure Call functionalities to ZeroMQ.
+It does not do advanced serializing, but simply uses JSON call and response structures.
 # Install
 pip install pyzmqrpc
 # Usage